35th César Awards

 The 35th César Awards ceremony was presented by the Académie des Arts et Techniques du Cinéma in Paris to honour its selection of the best films of 2009 on 27 February 2010.
 The ceremony was chaired by Marion Cotillard, with Valérie Lemercier and Gad Elmaleh acting as the host.
 Harrison Ford was presented with an Honorary César by Sigourney Weaver.

 Winners and nominees

 Viewers

-The show was followed by 1.7 million viewers.
+The show was followed by 1.7 million viewers on Canal+.
 This corresponds to 9.1% of the audience.

 Special tributes

 During the ceremony, actor Fabrice Luchini presented a tribute to filmmaker Éric Rohmer, who had died the month before.